logan858/pack-app/README.md

 ## Future Enhancements
 * Add expanded filtering capabilities along with age, gender, etc. Specifically, we want to improve the search function for locations.
+* Generate proper items for each category to give user a launchpad.
 * Add profile pics, and photo uploads for past trips .

 ## Technologies Used